 Analyze and review each day’s events and draw a conclusion.
 Meditate on the Biblical scriptures for a better understanding and give thanks when your prayer was answered.

-Daily focused attention meditation, open-monitoring meditation, silent mind meditation, guided visualization help with spiritual transformation.
+There are different types of meditation, but the most common are focused attention meditation, open-monitoring meditation, silent mind meditation, guided visualization help with spiritual transformation.
 The spirit-led meditation helps to align your energy with God’s energy.
 After your mind and energy are transformed, there will be a better understanding of the Divine will for you.